 [第一段: 总结结果，并强调本研究的特色]

 This study aimed at assessing the heterogeneity of Chinese scales that used for screening depression among children and adolescents.
 We identified 84 unique symptoms from 27 scales used in for screening depression from recent four meta-analyses (citations).
 We found a low overlap among scales: there was no single symptom appeared in all the scales and more than one fifth of the symptoms appreared in only one scale.
-Our results revealed greater heterogeneity than previous findings on the depression scales for adults (Fried (2017), suggesting that depression among children and adolescents may have a varied pathological pathways and different depression scales are not interchangeable.
+Also, we found only a few scales included age-specific or cultural specific items.
+Our results confirmed the heterogeneity of depression scales for adults (Fried (2017), suggesting that the issue of measuring depression also exists among a different population other than WEIRD adults.

 4.1.
 Key findings